govlt/national-basemap/README.md

 Note: Docker will watch all required directories, so you don't need to rerun this command once PMTiles are regenerated or styles are changed.

+## Frequently Asked Questions

+### Can the national vector map based on the Web Mercator projection be used with state cadastres and registers?

+There is a myth that state cadastre and register maps can only use the LKS-94 coordinate system.
+However, this is not a requirement.
+Spatial data for cadastres and registers must be collected and managed in the LKS-94 coordinate system.

+When it comes to online maps, this is a matter of implementation.
+For example, the Protected Areas Cadastre online map is currently published in Web Mercator, while the data is collected and managed in LKS-94.
+Therefore, the national vector map base can be used for state cadastre and register maps.

 ## Contributing

 Calling all GIS enthusiasts!
 Your expertise is invaluable to us.
 Whether you spot issues or have groundbreaking ideas,